eclipse-vertx/vert.x/core_manual_java.md

 ## Passing configuration to a verticle programmatically

 JSON configuration can be passed to a verticle that is deployed programmatically.
-Inside the deployed verticle the configuration is accessed with the `getConfig` method.
+Inside the deployed verticle the configuration is accessed with the `config()` method.
 For example:

     JsonObject config = new JsonObject();
     config.putString("foo", "wibble");